1. A Knight's Tale (2001)

 -get randomly invited to someone's home for dinner -- if there isn't at least half a dozen Italians, does not qualify.
 Must include a pasta dish, wine, kissing, dancing, and chocolate in the dessert.

--get something brand name (Gucci or Armani would do wonderfully)
+-get something brand name (Gucci or Armani would do wonderfully, preferably a bag or boots, leather)

 -figure out what cafe it was I heard that Stephen King frequents